-17.21 When an eligible candidate has notified his/her intention to make a submission the Faculty Board shall appoint examiners.
-There shall be a least two external examiners in addition to the internal examiner.

-17.22 In order to be eligible for the award of the degree of Doctor of Engineering, candidates must demonstrate innovation in the application of knowledge to the engineering business environment.
-In addition they must demonstrate the following competences:

-- (i) Expert knowledge of an engineering area; - (ii) The appreciation of industrial engineering and development culture; - (iii) Project and programme management skills; - (iv) Teamwork and leadership skills; - (v) Oral and written communication skills; - (vi) Technical organisational skills; - (vii) Financial engineering project planning and control; - (viii) The ability to apply their skills to new and unusual situations; - (ix) The ability to seek optimal, viable solutions to multi-faceted engineering problems and to search out relevant information sources.
+- 17.21 When an eligible candidate has notified his/her intention to make a submission the Dean of the Graduate School shall appoint examiners.
+There shall be a least two external examiners in addition to the internal examiner. - 17.22 In order to be eligible for the award of the degree of Doctor of Engineering, candidates must demonstrate innovation in the application of knowledge to the engineering business environment.
+In addition they must demonstrate the following competences: - i.
+Expert knowledge of an engineering area; - ii.
+The appreciation of industrial engineering and development culture; - iii.
+Project and programme management skills; - iv.
+Teamwork and leadership skills; - v.
+Oral and written communication skills; - vi.
+Technical organisational skills; - vii.
+Financial engineering project planning and control; - viii.
+The ability to apply their skills to new and unusual situations; - ix.
+The ability to seek optimal, viable solutions to multi-faceted engineering problems and to search out relevant information sources.